What is interstitial nephritis?

 Interstitial nephritis may occur 2 or more weeks after you start a medicine.
 Talk to your doctor if you have any questions about a medicine you’re taking.

 How is interstitial nephritis diagnosed?

 Your doctor will ask you about your medical history, including what medicines you take.
-He or she may need to listen to your heart and lungs for signs of excess fluid.
+They may need to listen to your heart and lungs for signs of excess fluid.
 This can be one sign of kidney failure.
 They will check you for high blood pressure, which also is a sign of kidney problems.

 If you have one or more symptoms, your doctor may test your urine (called a urinalysis) and your blood.
-He or she may also order imaging tests of your kidneys, such as an ultrasound.
-If something is found, your doctor may order a biopsy.
-This means he or she will take a small sample of tissue from the kidney to examine under a microscope.
+They may also order imaging tests of your kidneys, such as an ultrasound.
+If tests detect something, your doctor may refer you to a specialist for a biopsy.
+This means they will take a small sample of tissue from the kidney to examine under a microscope.

 Can interstitial nephritis be prevented or avoided?

 In most cases, there’s nothing you can do to prevent interstitial nephritis.
 You can reduce your risk of getting it by avoiding medicines that can cause the condition.

 Interstitial nephritis treatment